Housing Bubbles with Phase Transitions: Introduction

 We obtain three main results.
 First, we identify the theoretical mechanism of generating housing bubbles, which crucially depends on the income of home buyers and the elasticity of substitution between consumption and housing.
-We prove that the economy experiences a \emph{two-stage phase transition}.
-When the long run income ratio of the young (home buyers) relative to the old (home sellers) is sufficiently low, housing bubbles cannot arise and a fundamental equilibrium exists, which we refer to as the \emph{fundamental regime}.
-When the ratio rises and exceeds the first critical value, a phase transition occurs.\footnote{\emph{Phase transition} is a technical term in natural sciences that refers to a discontinuous change in the state as we change a parameter continuously, for instance the matter changes from solid to liquid to gas as we increase the temperature.
-The analogy here is appropriate because the regime of the economy abruptly changes from fundamental to bubbly as income rises.} Both a fundamental and a bubbly equilibrium exist, and the equilibrium is selected by agents' self-fulfilling expectations.
+We prove that the economy experiences a \emph{two-stage phase transition} in the process of economic development, which is captured by the long-run income ratio of the young (home buyers) relative to the old (home sellers).
+When the income ratio is sufficiently low, housing bubbles cannot arise and a fundamental equilibrium exists, which we refer to as the \emph{fundamental regime}.
+When the income ratio rises and exceeds the first critical value, a phase transition occurs.\footnote{\emph{Phase transition} is a technical term in natural sciences that refers to a discontinuous change in the state as we continuously change a parameter.
+For instance, as we increase the temperature, the matter (\eg, $\mathrm{H_2O}$) changes from solid (ice) to liquid (water) to gas (vapor).
+The analogy here is appropriate because the regime of the economy abruptly changes from fundamental to bubbly as income rises. \citet{ColeKehoe2000} show in the context of debt crisis that as the confidence parameter changes, the equilibrium regime changes from a no-crisis zone to a crisis zone and then to a default only zone, producing phase transitions (though they do not use this term).} Both a fundamental and a bubbly equilibrium exist, and the equilibrium is selected by agents' self-fulfilling expectations.
 We refer to this coexistence region as the \emph{bubble possibility regime}.
 When the income ratio exceeds the second and still higher critical value, another phase transition takes place to the \emph{bubble necessity regime}, where fundamental equilibria do not exist and housing bubbles become inevitable.
 Furthermore, we prove the uniqueness of equilibrium under weak conditions.
 We show that the fundamental equilibrium is always unique, and the bubbly equilibrium is unique if the elasticity of intertemporal substitution is not too much below $1/2$.